10 steps of company incorporation in South Africa

 - Client due diligence and commitment: Prior to company incorporation, our Client i) settles our South Africa engagement fees ii) signs and returns our engagement letter and iii) forwards us all the requested due diligence documents;

 - Corporate structure: Our Client confirms the corporate structure including shareholders and directors.
 Our compliance team then prepares the Power of Attorney (POA) and the residence statement documents for our Client’s signature and courier return;

 - Company name reservation: We perform a company name search with the Companies and Intellectual Property Commission (CIPC) and, if available, we submit Form COR 9.1 to reserve the same on our Client’s behalf.

 - Corporate bank account opening: we assist our client open a corporate bank with top tier international banks such as HSBC, Standard Chartered and Citibank or local banks such as First National Bank and Standard Bank.
 Where possible, our banking team will negotiate with the bank to prevent our Client having to travel to complete this process.
 Immediately after the bank account opening, our Client is required to deposit the proposed share capital;

-- Registration for tax and VAT: we register our Client’s company with the South African Revenue Service (SARS) for Income Tax, Employees Tax (PAYE), Value-Added Tax (VAT) and other withholding taxes;
+- Registration for tax and VAT: we register our Client’s company with the South African Revenue Service (SARS) for Income Tax and E-Filing to enable them to submit tax returns;

-- Employer registration: Simultaneously with the above process, we will register the company with Department of Labor for the Unemployment Insurance Fund (UIF) and Office of the Compensation Commissioner in conformity with the Occupational Injuries and Diseases Act;
+- Employer registration: If required, simultaneously with the above process, we will register the company with for employee tax (PAYE), Unemployment Insurance Fund (UIF) and Skills Development Levy;

 The below listed documents will be required when incorporating a South African private company: